Adversarial Bandits with Knapsacks: High-probability algorithm for

 {\term{ratio}}

 We now describe the full proof of Theorem~\ref{thm:AdvBwK-HP}, following the plan outlined in the proof sketch.
 We decompose the analysis into several distinct pieces, present them one by one, and then show how to put them together.
-Each piece is presented as a lemma, with appropriate notation and intuition; some of the proofs are deferred to later in this section.
-Throughout, we assume that
+Each piece is presented as a lemma, with appropriate notation and intuition.

-This is without loss of generality, because otherwise the guarantee in Theorem~\ref{thm:AdvBwK-HP} is vacuous.
-Recall that the primal algorithm $\ALG_1$ satisfies the uniform exploration property \eqref{eq:hp-guess} with parameter $\gamma\geq T^{-1/4}$.
+For clarity, most of the analysis is presented for an arbitrary parameter $\kappa>1$ in the algorithm, as long as it is an absolute constant, and an arbitrary parameter $\gamma$ in \refeq{eq:hp-explore}.
+We only plug in $\kappa=2$ and $\gamma\geq T^{-1/4}$ in the very end, in \refeq{eq:HighPFinal1} and right after.

 \xhdr{Extended notation.} To argue about a given phase, we extend some of our notation to refer to arbitrary time intervals, not just $[1,\tau]$.
 In what follows, fix time interval $[\tau_1,\tau_2]$, and let $\tDelta$$\tau = \tau_2-\tau_1+1$.
 Let